ECCC-ASTD-MRD/xvoir/README.md

 . $ECCI_ENV/latest/ubuntu-22.04-amd-64/gnu.sh
 ```

-Since the default version of CMake available on ECCC systems is probably too
-old, you need to load a version newer than 3.20.
-For example:
-`. ssmuse-sh -d main/opt/cmake/cmake-3.21.1`.

 You will also need a version of librmn: either load it from ssm
 (. r.load.dot rpn/libs/...) or provide the path to cmake install directories
 if you compiled them.